Zenika-Training/formation-firebase/Slides/08_messaging.md

           ⬇️
 FCM send token to device & store it.
           ⬇️
-Subscribe to the topic : "When i have a new follower".
+Subscribe to the topic : "When I have a new follower".
           ⬇️
 Another user is following me.
           ⬇️